 The Adolescent Acute Psychiatric Program at Old Vineyard Behavioral Health Services is designed to provide a supportive, nurturing environment that promotes health and healing for teenagers.
-These services are provided to adolescents ages 12-17 who are in need of rapid and immediate intervention and person-centered therapy.
+These services are provided to teenagers ages 12-17 who are in need of rapid and immediate intervention and person-centered therapy.
 The goal of our adolescent program is to provide a safe place where problems can be identified and solutions are explored.
 This program treats intensive, crisis-oriented psychiatric disturbances where the likelihood of harm to self or others is significant.
 Our teens have a highly structured day which includes evidence based cognitive behavioral programs, school during the academic year, journaling, recreation therapy, pet and art therapy.

 Our Adolescent Acute Psychiatric Program provides the following services: